Sir John Franklin

 The famous Arctic explorer Sir John Franklin has a memorial in St John the Evangelist's chapel in Westminster Abbey.
-He was born on 16 April 1786, the ninth child of Willingham Franklin.
-A brother, Sir Willingham, attended Westminster School and became a judge in Madras in India.
+He was born on 16th April 1786, the ninth child of Willingham Franklin.
+His brother Willingham attended Westminster School and became a judge in Madras.

 John joined the Royal Navy and sailed under the command of his cousin Matthew Flinders to Australia and later travelled to China.
 Franklin was present at the Battle of Trafalgar in 1805 and in 1819 commanded an expedition to determine the latitudes and longitudes of the northern part of Canada and chart its coast.
 Returning to England he married the poet Eleanor Anne Porden in 1823.
 But she died a few years later and his second wife, Jane Griffin, accompanied her husband on his travels in Australasia.
 For several years he was Governor of Van Diemen's Land (now Tasmania).
 In 1845 he set off on a voyage to discover the north-west passage a navigable route from the Atlantic to the Pacific from which he never returned.